Access Clinic

 • Menstrual management

-We accept self-referrals or referrals from health professionals.
-Please complete the referral form on the Access Clinic Referrals page.
-One of our staff members will review it to ensure you meet our eligibility criteria.
-We will call you to book an appointment.
+We accept self-referrals or referrals from health care professionals.
+Please visit the referral page to ensure you meet our eligibility criteria, and to find the referral form.